Managing Healthcare Costs

 Additional Provisions would be drafted by the Congress to include:

 - Permitting Medicare to negotiate drug prices directly with the pharmaceutical companies

 - Strengthen the State Health Insurance Exchanges and offer the Public Option (Medicare) as a competitive offering

 The Longer Term Approach: The Sticky Wicket

-- First, after appointing a healthcare Czar who would convene multiple panels and committees of experts with broad nonpartisan representation to piece together the ultimate goals and objectives of an optimal healthcare plan for Americans that would guarantee universal coverage, manage costs and ensure quality of healthcare.
+Appoint a healthcare Czar.
+He or she would convene multiple panels and committees of experts with broad nonpartisan representation to piece together the ultimate goals and objectives of an optimal healthcare plan for Americans that would guarantee universal coverage, manage costs and ensure quality of healthcare.